 Now it returns two responses, an OK status and a BadRequest.
-For Swashbuckle to be able to utilize this in the documentation you need to add the SwaggerResponse ProducesResponseType attribute.
+For Swashbuckle to be able to utilize this in the documentation you need to add the ProducesResponseType attribute.
 It’ll take a status code it’s triggered on, and a type of the response.
 If you provide a type it’ll enable Swashbuckle to utilize the XML comments on the model again.
 So if you’d navigate to “swagger/ui” again it should look like: